-In its twelfth year, IFAMA's International Student Case Competition is the ONLY global case competition specifically targeting the agribusiness sector bringing together students from around the world in a rare venue to demonstrate their analytical and problem-solving skills.
+In its 14th year, IFAMA's International Student Case Competition is the ONLY global case competition specifically targeting the agribusiness sector bringing together students from around the world in a rare venue to demonstrate their analytical and problem-solving skills.
 The competition provides students and their universities a global stage to showcase the next generation of business leaders in the ag sector.

 The Case Study Competition requires teams to work through a complex case study in four hours.
 Teams receive a real-world challenge, develop a creative, practical solution, and build a presentation that communicates their perspective, analyses and recommendations to a panel of judges.

 “We need a lot of high caliber talent coming into our space in order to meet the future food needs of the world.
 The unique role IFAMA plays is by bringing young, smart and very capable individuals from many disciplines together and showing them how valuable their contributions to agriculture can be.”